nextmillenniummedia/next-sdk-ios-example/docs/Advanced Settings.md

 ## Logging

-inApp SDK provide additional logging if you need to debug your implementation.
+The InApp iOS SDK provides additional logging if you need to debug your implementation.

-1. Add next code to enable logging:
+Add the following code to enable logging:

 ```swift
 // Enable debug logging mode.
 We recommend always use DEBUG or equivalent preprocessor macros for this mode.